The challenge

 Farmers

-For farmers to be a driver of positive change, they must have a shared understanding of sustainability and be financially rewarded.
+For farmers to be a driver of positive change, they must have a holistic understanding of sustainability and be financially rewarded.

 Government and policy